 Court records and court proceedings, in most circumstances, are open to the public.
 The article Divorce by Facebook states that “your friends, colleagues, neighbours, and the curious could learn the details of the accusations made by you and by your spouse, or partner regardless of the truth of these allegations”.
 This demonstrates that keeping the process of divorce between the once was couple is in fact just an illusion.

 Additionally, couples get married in a public manner and publicly change their relationship status to “married” on Facebook .
 The happy couple receives congratulations from family, friends and acquaintances.
-Through their relationship, the couple will publically post memories of being with one another.
+Through their relationship, the couple will publicly post memories of being with one another.
 This allows people to comment on this public display.
-This is a popular display of love online; but what online announcements happen when this happy couple gets divorced?
+This is a popular display of love online, but what online announcements happen when this happy couple gets a divorce?
 Before the divorce is even complete, I am confident that each partner changes their Facebook relationship status back to “single” or “complicated”; this status changes publicly announces your private relationship to the public.
 And if you do not put the details of your divorce on Facebook, they can easily research your divorce proceedings on their own.

 The woman from Brooklyn who served her husband papers online, therefore, didn’t challenge the privacy of divorce.
 She took control of what wasn’t private and used it to support her through her divorce.